 In July 2017, the FASB issued ASU 2017-11, Earnings Per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815) I. Accounting for Certain Financial Instruments with Down Round Features II.
 Replacement of the Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception.
 Part I applies to entities that issue financial instruments such as warrants, convertible debt or convertible preferred stock that contain down-round features.
-Part II replaces the indefinite deferral for certain mandatorily redeemable noncontrolling interests and mandatorily redeemable financial instruments of nonpublic entities contained within ASC Topic 480 with a scope exception and does not impact the accounting for these mandatorily redeemable instruments.
-For public entities, the amendments in Part I of this update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-For all other entities, the amendments in Part I of this update are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
-Early adoption is permitted for all entities, including adoption in an interim period.
-The Company is currently evaluating the impact that the adoption of ASU 2017-11 will have on its consolidated financial statements.
+Part II replaces the indefinite deferral for certain mandatorily redeemable noncontrolling interests and mandatorily redeemable financial instruments.
+For public entities, the amendments in Part I of this update are effective for fiscal years, and interim periods within fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2017-11 will have on its consolidated financial statements.

 In May 2017, the FASB issued ASU No. 2017-09, Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting ("ASU 2017-09"), which clarifies when to account for a change to the terms or conditions of a share-based payment award as a modification.
 Under the new guidance, modification accounting is required only if the fair value, the vesting conditions, or the classification of the award (as equity or liability) changes as a result of the change in terms or conditions.
 The standard is effective for annual periods beginning after December 15, 2017.
-Early adoption is permitted, including adoption in any interim period, for (1) public business entities for reporting periods for which financial statements have not yet been made available for issuance.
+Early adoption is permitted, including adoption in any interim period, for (1) public business entities for reporting periods for which financial statements have not yet been issued and (2) all other entities for reporting periods for which financial statements have not yet been made available for issuance.
 The Company is currently evaluating the impact that the adoption of ASU 2017-09 will have on its consolidated financial statements.